iluwatar/java-design-patterns/retry/README.md

 **Programmatic Example**

-The Retry design pattern is a resilience pattern that allows an application to retry an operation in the expectation that it'll succeed.
+The Retry design pattern is a resilience pattern that allows an application to transparently attempt to execute operations multiple times in the expectation that it'll succeed.
 This pattern is particularly useful when the application is connecting to a network service or a remote resource, where temporary failures are common.

 First, we have a `BusinessOperation` interface that represents an operation that can be performed and might throw a `BusinessException`.